 No. Trap Name Objects Family Description qu syste syste sysName - An administratively-assigned name for this managed node.
 By convention, this is the node's fully qualified domain name.
 If the name is unknown, the value is the zero-length string. systemServicesDate - This object contains the current System Date in the following format: MM/DD/YYYY. systemServicesTime - This object contains the current System Time in the following format: HH:MM:SS. alaDaRouterAuthNumberOfConfigUsed -Total number of Router Auth Config used on the system.
-233 alaDaRouterAuthMaxCapacityReache d systemServices Date, systemServices Time, alaDaRouterAut hNumberOfA uthenticatedU sers This trap will be generated when the total slice capacity of 256 is reached. qu syste syste Tame - An administratively-assigned naralified domain name.
-If the name is unkemServicesDate - This object contains to mServicesTime - This object contains to aRouterAuthNumberOfAuthenticate nown, the value is he current System the current System the zero-leng Date in the fo Time in the f th string. llowing format: MM/DD/YYYY. ollowing format: HH:MM:SS.
+233 alaDaRouterAuthMaxCapacityReache d sysName, systemServices Date, systemServices Time, alaDaRouterAut hNumberOfA uthenticatedU sers da-unp This trap will be generated when the total slice capacity of 256 is reached. qu syste syste ame - An administratively-assigned naralified domain name.
+If the name is unkemServicesDate - This object contains the mServicesTime - This object contains the aRouterAuthNumberOfAuthenticate nown, the value is he current System the current System the zero-leng Date in the fo Time in the f th string. llowing format: MM/DD/YYYY. ollowing format: HH:MM:SS.
 234 alaTestOamTxDoneTrap alaTestOamCon figTestId, alaTestOamCon figSourceEnd point, alaTestOamCon figTestIdStat us bridge This trap shall be sent to NMS from Generator device, once the test-duration has expired on it.
-Once the test-duration has expired the Generator device shall send this trap after some time interval to NMS (around 5 to 10 sec). alaT bio estOamConfigTestId - Unique name to estOamConfigSourceEndpoint - This directional test, this also identifies the ar estOamConfigTestIdStatus - The test object is to identify nalyzer device.
+Once the test-duration has expired the Generator device shall send this trap after some time interval to NMS (around 5 to 10 sec). alaT bio estOamConfigTestId - Unique name to estOamConfigSourceEndpoint - This directional test, this also identifies the an estOamConfigTestIdStatus - The test object is to identify alyzer device.
 235 alaTestOamRxReadyTrap alaTestOamCon figTestId, alaTestOamCon figDestinatio nEndpoint, alaTestOamCon figTestIdStat us bridge This trap shall be sent to NMS once the device with Analyzer or Loopback Role is ready to receive the test traffic.
-Once this trap is received on NMS the Generator shall be activated for generating the test traffic. alaT alaTestOamConfigTestId - Unique name to identify the entries in the table. alaTestOamConfigDestinationEndpoint - This object is to identify the remote device.
-For unidirectional, this identifies the analyzer device.
-For bidirectional test, this identifies the device that needs to activate the loopback function. alaTestOamConfigTestIdStatus - The test status.
-236 alaTestOamTestAbortTrap alaTestOamCon figTestId bridge This trap shall be send to NMS from the device, if the test is aborted during takeover or if any of the NI goes down. alaT estOamConfigTestId - Unique name to identify the entrie es in the table
+Once this trap is received on NMS the Generator shall be activated for generating the test traffic. loc estOamConfigTestId - Unique name to estOamConfigDestinationEndpoint - this identifies the analyzer device.
+For bopback function. estOamConfigTestIdStatus - The test This object is to id idirectional test, th entify the rem note device.
+For unidirectional, 236 alaTestOamTestAbortTrap alaTestOamCon figTestId bridge This trap shall be send to NMS from the device, if the test is aborted during takeover or if any of the NI goes down. alaT estOamConfigTestId - Unique name to identify the entrie es in the table